ashiwalv/PLC-ServiceBus_Patterns_with_IEC61499/README.md

-# Implementation of message interaciton patterns of the PLC-Service bus
+# Implementation of message interaction patterns of the PLC-Service bus
 attachments of the paper (ICPS 2022): Implementation of the message interaction patterns form the PLC-Service bus